Emergencies can happen both at home and on a greater scale within a community, such as in a natural disaster.

 Here are several resources for caregivers of older adults who may be faced with a financial or health emergency.

 Financial emergencies can be stressful.
-That’s why it’s good to know you can turn to the trusted online tool BenefitsCheckUp.org to screen for, and apply to, over 2,500 local, state, and federal benefits programs.
-These programs can help your older loved one pay for food, medicine, heating bills, health care, and other vital everyday necessities.
+That’s why it’s good to know you can turn to NCOA's trusted online tool BenefitsCheckUp.org to screen for, and apply to, over 2,500 local, state, and federal benefits programs.
+Our comprehensive tool matches your unique needs to benefit programs and eligibility requirements, helping your older loved one pay for food, medicine, heating bills, health care, and other vital everyday necessities.
+Another great benefit: The BenefitsCheckUp® team continues to monitor the benefits landscape for updates and changes to policies and programs so you have the latest information.

-From eligibility requirements and coverage comparisons, to enrollment and getting the most from free and preventative benefits, MyMedicareMatters.org can help you find the right answers.
+From eligibility requirements and coverage comparisons, to enrollment and getting the most from free and preventative benefits, Age Well Planner can help you find the right answers.

 As a caregiver, you may worry about your loved one having a fall.
 The truth is that an older adult falls every 11 seconds, and falls can lead to serious injury or even death.
 They also can rob an older adult of their independence.